 What is a fable?
-It is a poetic or prose literary work of a moralizing, satirical nature that mocks the vices of people.
-It always includes a brief moral conclusion - the so-called moral.
-The characters are usually animals, plants,...
+It is a poetic or prose literary work of a moralizing, satirical nature, mocking the vices of people.
+It always contains a brief moral conclusion - the so-called moral.
+The characters are usually animals, plants, or...

-or objects endowed with human traits.
-The fox is characterized by cunning, the owl by wisdom, the goose is a fool, the lion is associated with courage, and the snake embodies treachery.
+objects that are given human characteristics.
+The fox is characterized by cunning, the owl by wisdom, the goose by foolishness, the lion is associated with courage, and the snake embodies treachery.

-This collection includes only some of the vast number of fables written by La Fontaine.
+This collection includes only a small number of the enormous number of fables written by La Fontaine.

 Compilation, questions, comments, and dictionary by O.P.
-Panaiotty.
+Panayotti.

 Author: Жан Лафонтен